lsds/Teechain/README.md

 Teechain, an off-chain payment protocol that utilizes trusted execution environments (TEEs) to perform secure, efficient and scalable fund transfers on top of a blockchain.

+## Downloading the Teechain binaries

+To download the Teechain binaries, follow the download link at [teechain.network](https://teechain.network).
+This will require agreeing to a disclaimer before the files can be downloaded.
+The resulting download will be in the form of a tarball, and can be uncompressed using the command: ``tar xvzf teechain-alpha.tar.gz``.

 ## What is this?

 This repository contains instructions, binaries, and help content for the alpha release of the Teechain network.
 For this release we are providing pre-compiled binaries that can create and operate payment channels between users for the Bitcoin network.
 Our release targets Intel SGX as the trusted execution environment, and it includes separate binaries: (i) simulation binaries that can be run without requiring any special hardware; and (ii) debug Intel SGX binaries that can be run within an Intel SGX enclave.